🚀 Getting Started with Python for Selenium Automation – Installations, Setup & Best Practices (Beginner Guide)

 📦 Step 3: Install Selenium

 Now let’s bring in the hero of our story.
+Cause once a amma said "everyone thinks they are rowdy until real comes".

 Verify it works: